raballew/okd-the-hard-way/docs/02-services.md

 this directory.
 After creating you have 24 hours time to finish the installation of the cluster until the initial certificates expire.

-> Only run this command if you are able to proceed with configuring [high
+> Only run this command if you are able to start the
-> availability](03-high-availability.md) and starting
 > [installation](04-installation.md) right away.
 Otherwise continue at a later
 > point of time.